RageLtd/opencode-mem/README.md

 3. Downloads the `claude-mem` binary for your platform
 4. Symlinks skills into `~/.config/opencode/skills/` (OpenCode discovers skills from `{skill,skills}/**/SKILL.md` in each config directory, independently from plugins)
 5. Adds `zod` to `~/.config/opencode/package.json` (OpenCode auto-adds `@opencode-ai/plugin` and runs `bun install` at startup)

+Re-running the install script will overwrite an existing installation with the latest version.

 Restart OpenCode after installation.